sjohannknecht/personal_website/README.md

 ## Code
 It's mostly HTML and CSS.
 There's some JavaScript for the mobile dropdown menu and to generate contact details for obfuscation against email crawlers.

-All the content is located in `index.html` and the styling is located in `index.css`. `data-privacy.html` is also styled by `index.css`.
+All the content is located in `index.html` and the styling is located in `index.css`. `data-privacy.html` gets the general styles from there, too.
 ## Tools

 Webpack 5 is used for processing the source code and the assets (See `webpack.config.js`).
 It uses Babel for transpiling the JS.
 The output directory is `dist`.
 HTMLWebpackPlugin generates the output HTML files based on the HTML templates in `src` and injects the corresponding bundled JS files.
 Images and fonts are processed with Webpack 5 Asset Modules.
 CSS is processed with css-loader and style-loader plugins.